pikatchu/closedsource/book/0012-elias_place.md

 out because the system already knew what was best for society.
 The machines eliminated human error.”

-Leo’s mouth felt dry.
+Leo's mouth felt dry.
 "And people just... let that happen?"

 Elias shook his head.
 "Not everyone."